Allexsen/booking-site/README.md

 To controll a booking, I used token system instead of registration to ease the process of booking.
 Once the payment is successful, a token can be generated and sent on a provided email.
 This token is used for refunds and booking.
 Can be refunded 5-10 days before in-date, depending on the duration booked.
 Can add a review after out-date.
-Once token is used for any of the purposes, it disables and can't be used for anymore.
+Once token is used for any purpose, it disables and can't be used anymore.
 Refunding causes token to go inactive and free up the booked space.